Edward Berwick (farmer)

-Edward Berwick (January 25, 1843 – January 28, 1934) was an English-American farmer who raised crops, orchards, and livestock.
+Edward Berwick (January 25, 1843 – January 28, 1934) was an American farmer who raised crops, orchards, and livestock.
 He settled in Carmel Valley, California in 1869 and developed the Berwick Manor and Orchard.
 He planted the first commercial pear orchard, specializing in the Winter Nelis pear.
 He was nationally known for his work for peace and the parcel post.
-He was the first person to raise winter pears on a commercial scale.

 Early life

-Berwick was born in St George Hanover Square, London, England on January 25, 1843.
-He was the son of James Berwick (1801-1864) and Nacy Mary Handley (1808-1865).
-He was tall, blue-eyed, and developed a local reputation as a scholar.
-He was educated in London at Camden House School, King's College and through lectures at the Royal Society in Albemarle Street Hall.
-He spent his early years as a clerk in a banking house.
-Then in 1895, at the age of 22, he sailed for California.
+Berwick was born in London, England on January 25, 1843.
+He was the son of James Berwick and Nacy Mary Handley.

-Berwick married Isabella Richardson (1832-1909) on September 13, 1867 in San Francisco, California.
-They had three children.
+Berwick and his wife had three children.
 Their son, Edward Berwick Jr., died on February 5, 1909, at age 34, when he was engaged to Edith Jordan, daughter of Stanford University President David Starr Jordan.